Cancel anytime

 Core Business Areas

-- Municipal Bond Investments: EVM invests primarily in California municipal bonds to generate tax-exempt income for its shareholders.
+- Municipal Bond Investments: Primary business is investing in California municipal bonds.
+They select bonds based on credit quality, maturity, and other factors to generate tax-exempt income for shareholders.

 Leadership and Structure

-As a closed-end fund, EVM is managed by a portfolio management team at Eaton Vance, a division of Morgan Stanley Investment Management.
+As a closed-end fund, MBF is managed by a team at Eaton Vance Management, which is ultimately part of Morgan Stanley Investment Management.

 Top Products and Market Share